Bungee Programs – Should your company do it?

 As businesses try and find answers, some think they have already found one.
 A report by Tinypulse found that employees who have access to professional development are 10% more likely to stay with their company.
 Bungee programs could be a way to encourage development and in turn lower staff turnover and keep employees happy, so is it time your company starts one?

 What is a bungee program?

 Bungee programs have been said to increase employee loyalty at the company that in 2013 famously had some of the least loyal staff in the US.
-However, Google also offer a wide array of benefits to employees such as free haircuts, gyms, swimming pools, ping pong tables, football tables, video games and even massages; so why wouldn’t employees be happy there?
+However, Google also offers a wide array of benefits to employees such as free haircuts, gyms, swimming pools, ping pong tables, football tables, video games and even massages; so why wouldn’t employees be happy there?

-Inspired by Google, Hootsuite have decided to introduce their own version of the bungee program.
+Inspired by Google, Hootsuite has decided to introduce their own version of the bungee program.
 CEO Ryan Holmes wrote on Linkedin that he “wondered if we could flesh out a more robust version of this—with clear rules and guidelines—in our own company.”
 He named this altered recipe for employee loyalty the ‘stretch program’.

 How is the stretch program implemented?

 In Holmes’ view, it’s not a particular skill set that sets good employees apart.
 For Holmes good employees are good employees, their professionalism and enthusiasm will benefit other departments too, so even if they decide the new role doesn’t suit their skillset, the process would still be beneficial.

 Therefore he introduced certain caveats that the employees must reach to qualify for the stretch program: “Participants need to be performing at or above expectations already, based on performance reviews—success in one role is a powerful predictor of success elsewhere, after all—and to have been with the company for at least a year.”